xiaoxiae/Clis/README.md

 ## `data/`
-Contains the data format specification.
+Contains the hold data format specification.

 ## `processing/`
-Contains tools for processing the images into 3D models.
+Contains tools for processing the images into 3D models of holds.

 ## `scanning/`
 Contains tools for scanning the holds.